SportBeep.com

 World record-holder Regan Smith won the women’s 100m backstroke, overtaking Katharine Berkoff on the second lap to win in 57.69.
 Smith claimed her first victory of the week after three runner-up finishes, with Berkoff second in 58.13.
 Rex Maurer won the men’s 400m free in 3:43.53, slicing more than three seconds off his personal best with the second-fastest time in the world this season behind the world record of 3:39.96 set by Lukas Martens in April.
 Luka Mijatovic, 16, was second in 3:45.71.

 Teenager Campbell McKean added the men’s 100m breaststroke title to his 50m victory, clocking an impressive 58.96sec to finish 22-hundredths of a second in front of Josh Matheny.
-Tommy Janton won the men’s 100m back in a personal best 53.00sec to make his first World Championships team, with Jack Aikins, winner of the 200m back, finishing second in 53.19.
+Tommy Janton won the men’s 100m back in a personal best 53.00sec to make his first World Championships team, while Jack Aikins, winner of the 200m back, was second in 53.19.

 © 2024 AFP